-The Parking and Transportation Services team has been working through a variety of options to meet the needs of the university community during this challenging and unprecedented time.
+The Parking and Transportation Services team has been working through a variety of options to meet the needs of the university community.
 Check the Parking and Transportation page for the latest information and updates.

-What testing for COVID-19 will be available on campus for the fall?
-Will this be required of everyone?
+What testing for COVID-19 is available on campus for the spring?

-What public health measures are in place for fall?
+What public health measures are in place for spring?